Large-scale JPEG steganalysis using hybrid deep-learning framework: Introduction

 In recent years, with help of parallel computing accelerated by GPU~(Graphics Processing Unit) and huge amounts of training data, deep learning frameworks have achieved overwhelming superiority over conventional approaches in many pattern recognition and machine learning problems~\cite{schmidhuber_nn_2015}.
-Researchers in image steganalysis have also tried to investigate the potential of deep learning frameworks in this field~\cite{tan_apsipa_2014,qian_spie_2015,xu_spl_2016}.
+Researchers in image steganalysis have also tried to investigate the potential of deep learning frameworks in this field.
 Tan et al. explored the application of stacked convolutional auto-encoders, a specific form of deep learning frameworks in image steganalysis~\cite{tan_apsipa_2014}.
-Qian et al. proposed a steganalyzer based on CNN~(Convolutional Neural Network), achieving performance close to SRM~\cite{qian_spie_2015}.
-Xu et al. constructed another CNN-based steganalyzer~\cite{xu_spl_2016} equipped with BN~(Batch Normalization) layers~\cite{ioffe_arxiv_2015}.
+Qian et al. proposed a steganalyzer based on CNN~(Convolutional Neural Network) which achieving performance close to SRM~\cite{qian_spie_2015}, and demonstrated its transfer ability~\cite{qian_icip_2016}.
+In \cite{pibre_ei_2016_ver2}, Pibre et al. revealed CNN based steganalyzers can achieve superior performance in the scenario that embedding key is reused for different stego images.
+Xu et al. constructed another CNN-based steganalyzer~\cite{xu_spl_2016,xu_ihmmsec_2016} equipped with BN~(Batch Normalization) layers~\cite{ioffe_arxiv_2015}.
 Its performance slightly surpass SRM.
-However, all of the above approaches~\cite{tan_apsipa_2014,qian_spie_2015,xu_spl_2016}, focusing on spatial-domain steganalysis, are all evaluated on the BOSSBase~(v1.01) dataset~\cite{bas_ih_2011}.
+In this paper the model proposed by Xu et al. in \cite{xu_spl_2016} is referred as Xu's model and is used for detection performance comparison.
+In \cite{sedighi_ei_2017}, Sedighi and Fridrich implemented a specific CNN layer to imitate rich steganalytic model but failed to reached state-of-the-art performance.
+However, all of the above approaches~\cite{tan_apsipa_2014,qian_spie_2015,qian_icip_2016, pibre_ei_2016_ver2,xu_spl_2016,xu_ihmmsec_2016,sedighi_ei_2017}, focusing on spatial-domain steganalysis, are all evaluated on the BOSSBase~(v1.01) dataset~\cite{bas_ih_2011}.
 BOSSBase is arguably not representative of real-world steganalysis performance~\cite{sedighi_spie_2016}.
 With only 10,000 images, deep learning frameworks trained on BOSSBase are prone to overfitting.
-Furthermore, none of existing studies addressed the application of deep learning frameworks in JPEG steganalysis.
+Furthermore, except our work which study the effect of fitting deep-learning steganalytic framework to a JPEG rich-model features extraction procedure~\cite{zeng_ei_2017}, no prior works addressed the application of deep learning frameworks in JPEG steganalysis.